Preparing for your appointmentBy Mayo Clinic Staff

 What you can do in the meantime

-While you're waiting for your doctor's appointment and for treatments, here are a few tips to help make your baby more comfortable:
+While you're waiting for the doctor's appointment and for treatments, here are a few tips to help make your baby more comfortable:

 - Feed your baby slowly.
-Also give him or her smaller, more frequent meals.
+Try smaller, more frequent meals.

-- Tetralogy of Fallot.
+- Facts about tetralogy of Fallot.
 Centers for Disease Control and Prevention. http://www.cdc.gov/ncbddd/heartdefects/TetralogyOfFallot.html.
-Accessed Nov.
-2, 2011.
+Accessed July 31, 2015.